Howto - which one to choose MBR or GPT Disk

 MBR and GPT are two different modes of dividing your HD.
 Namely, they are two kinds of disk partition modes.

 MBR is fully called “Master Boot Record”.
-It had been developed many years, and is still widely used now in our computers.
+It had been developed many years, and is still widely used now in

 It could divide your HD into 4 primary partitions or three primary partitions and one extended partitions at most, this extended partition could contain many logical partitions.